SLB Server Pool

 - Click Object > SLB Server Pool.

-- In the Server List tab at the bottom of this page, view the information of the servers that are in this SLB pool.
+- In the Server List tab under the entry, view the information of the servers that are in this SLB pool.

 - In the Monitoring tab, view the information of the track rules.